Mobilising migrant voters: testing messaging strategies through Facebook ads

 The first framing focuses on voting in the local elections as a civic duty for all residents in the area, emphasising the need for local voices in how local decisions are made.
 The second framing characterises voting as a duty directly serving the immigrant communities.

-The ads were targeted at only the migrant population in the local area, through Facebook’s targeting tool by language spoken, to the following languages: Italian, Norwegian (bokmal), Dutch, Polish, Portuguese (Brazil), Russian, Swedish, Turkish, Czech, Spanish, Arabic, Hungarian, Portuguese (Portugal), Romanian, Slovak, Slovenian, Bulgarian, Croatian, Greek, Danish, Lithuanian, French (Canada), Punjabi, German, Ukrainian, Estonian, Spanish (Spain), Latvian, Finnish, Norwegian (nynorsk), Albanian, French (France) and Urdu.
+The ads were targeted at only the migrant population in local area, through Facebook’s targeting tool by language spoken, to the following languages: Italian, Norwegian (bokmal), Dutch, Polish, Portuguese (Brazil), Russian, Swedish, Turkish, Czech, Spanish, Arabic, Hungarian, Portuguese (Portugal), Romanian, Slovak, Slovenian, Bulgarian, Croatian, Greek, Danish, Lithuanian, French (Canada), Punjabi, German, Ukrainian, Estonian, Spanish (Spain), Latvian, Finnish, Norwegian (nynorsk), Albanian, French (France) and Urdu.

 Conclusions and Recommendations